 - Find out how the possum is getting into the roof space by observing it at dusk when it will leave to forage.

-- Repel possums by sprinkling the roof cavity with quassia chips (from hardware stores), or naphthalene or camphor (Note: do not use a combination of products) and putting a light into the roof cavity and leaving it on for three days and nights.
+- Repel possums by sprinkling the roof cavity with quassia chips (from hardware stores), and putting a light into the roof cavity and leaving it on for three days and nights.
 The combination of the light and the smell should drive the possum out of your roof and hopefully into the possum house you have provided.

 - After you are certain the possum has moved into its new home, block its access into the roof by installing a one-way door or filling the hole with chicken wire or wood and trimming any overhanging branches.
 Night time is the best time to block off the access points as the possum will have left to forage for food.